 Note: Even hiring a third-party for diligence does not necessarily guarantee the data will be interpreted correctly.
 Conservatism bias, another risky bias, causes individuals to inappropriately interpret — or completely ignore — new information in an effort to defend their initial hypothesis.

 - Cognitive Dissonance: If your initial hypothesis becomes challenged, you may quickly experience cognitive dissonance, or the distress felt when you simultaneously hold two contradictory beliefs.
 In the deal process, the bias most often appears when a disappointing realization develops — like when you discover a risky skeleton in the closet of an otherwise perfect company.
 You can either satisfy the dissonance by believing that the skeleton is not that bad, or by backing out of the investment.
 Make sure you are fully aware of impact of skeleton if you choose to stay in the deal.

 - Groupthink: Unfortunately, cognitive biases can emerge from within your firm as well.
 Groupthink, or the tendency for an individual to adopt the mindset of a larger group, most often occurs intra-firm rather than inter-firm.
-The pressure of conformity and the desire to fit in can often drive those with minority opinions to silence their doubt, especially if it is an opinion shared by the boss.
+The pressure of conformity and the desire to fit in can often drive those with minority opinions to silence their doubt.
 Because of this bias, certain doubts and issues around the viability of a deal may be left unquestioned.
 One of the best ways to counter groupthink is to allow individuals to express their initial opinions in smaller, more personal settings.
 If you are a leader in the organization, allow others to voice their opinions before announcing your own.